codeoverflow-org/nodecg-io-docs/docs/samples/twitch-api.md

     After entering it, click save.

-3. Set the created twitch-api service instance to the service dependency of the twitch-api bundle.
+3. Set the sample's (`twitch-api`) dependency to be the newly created service instance (of type `twitch-api`).

-    Select the twitch-api bundle and the twitch-api service in the left bottom menu.
-Then select the service instance that should be used by the twitch-api sample bundle (in this case the name of the previously created twitch-api instance).

-4. Check the NodeCG logs
+4. Check the NodeCG logs:

     You should see an error or a success message and you current username, how many people you follow and if you are currently streaming.